nlfiedler/mokuroku/README.md

 ### Terminology

 Quick note on the terminology that this project uses.
 You may see the term _view_ used here and there.
-This is what CouchDB and PouchDB call the indices in their documentation.
+This is what [CouchDB](https://couchdb.apache.org) and PouchDB call the indices in their documentation.
 Given this crate attempts to operate in a similar fashion, it seems natural to use the same term.
+The function name `emit` also comes from the "map/reduce" API of CouchDB, and makes as much sense as anything else.

 ### Usage

-The application uses the `mokuroku::Database` struct in place of `rocksb::DB`, as this crate will create and manage that `DB` instance.
+The application will use the `mokuroku::Database` struct in place of `rocksb::DB`, as this crate will create and manage that `DB` instance.
 Since the crate is managing the secondary indices, it is necessary for the application to call the `put()` function on `Database`, rather than calling directly to `DB`.
-For operations that should not affect any index, the application is free to get a direct reference to `DB` using the `Database.db()` function.
+For those operations that should not affect any index, the application is free to get a direct reference to `DB` using the `Database.db()` function.